-Imagine you're at home, it’s quiet, and you’re by yourself.
+Imagine you're home, it’s quiet, you’re by yourself.
 What do you feel in that moment?
-Do you feel comfortable in your own skin – calm in the eye of the storm that is your day?
-Or, like many people, do you feel like you should
+Do you feel comfortable in your own skin – or at least ok enough?
+Or, like many people, do you feel like you should be doing something?
+You should be cleaning the house.
+Or working.
+Or working out.
+You’re supposed to.
+And there’s something wrong with you if you don’t.
+And because you haven't.

-Too many of the women I see in private practice are immobilized by this idea of "should.”
-And it's not just the haunting, tenacious feeling that you should do something, but the feeling that you should be something, namely an idealized version of yourself – the kind of person who would clean the house or work or exercise instead of sitting and being with yourself, relaxing into that moment.
+Too many of the people I see in private practice are immobilized by the idea of "should.”
+And, it's not just that haunting feeling that you should do something that you're not doing, but the feeling that you should be some idealized version of yourself.

 This isn’t a new idea: A 1987 article by Tory Higgins, PhD, in the journal Psychological Review coined the term "self-discrepancy" and showed that, "discrepancies between the actual self-state and ideal self-states are associated with dejection-related emotions (e.g., disappointment, dissatisfaction, sadness)."